Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Enable-AzDataLakeStoreKeyVault.md

 ## SYNTAX

 ```
-Enable-AzureRmDataLakeStoreKeyVault [-Account] <String> [-ResourceGroupName <String>]
+Enable-AzDataLakeStoreKeyVault [-Account] <String> [-ResourceGroupName <String>]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Enable-AzureRmDataLakeStoreKeyVault** cmdlet attempts to enable a user managed Key Vault for encryption of the specified Data Lake Store account.
+The **Enable-AzDataLakeStoreKeyVault** cmdlet attempts to enable a user managed Key Vault for encryption of the specified Data Lake Store account.

 ## EXAMPLES

 ### Example 1: Enable the Key Vault for the ContosoADLS account
 ```
-PS C:\>Enable-AzureRmDataLakeStoreKeyVault -Name "ContosoADLS"
+PS C:\>Enable-AzDataLakeStoreKeyVault -Name "ContosoADLS"
 ```

 This command attempts to enable the user managed Key Vault for the Data Lake Store account named ContosoADLS.